-If we declare or make any dividend or other distribution to all of the holders of our common stock of shares of capital stock of any subsidiary that at the time constitutes our Photonics business, which event we refer to as a "Triggering Distribution," we will be obligated to make an offer to repurchase all of the outstanding exchange notes at 100% of the principal amount of the outstanding exchange notes, plus accrued but unpaid interest to the repurchase date, which repurchase date shall be on or prior to the distribution date of the Triggering Distribution, or if such repurchase date is not a business day, the next succeeding business day.
+If we declare or make any dividend or other distribution to all of the holders of our common stock of shares of capital stock of any subsidiary that at the time constitutes our Photonics business, which event we refer to as a "Triggering Distribution," we will be obligated to make an offer to repurchase all of the outstanding exchange notes at 100% of the principal amount of the outstanding exchange notes, plus accrued but unpaid interest to the repurchase date, on the 180th day after the distribution date of the Triggering Distribution, or if such date is not a business day, the next succeeding business day.
 We will be required to repurchase on the repurchase date all exchange notes that have been properly tendered by holders of exchange notes on or prior to the close of business on the business day prior to the repurchase date.
-We will provide holders 90 days' notice by mail of the repurchase date and the repurchase right arising from the Triggering Distribution.